 - Department of Education or FSA ID.
 Click here if you do not have an FSA ID

 - Select "Complete Exit Counseling" under the Manage Loans heading near the bottom of the webpage.

 - Please make sure that you complete all of the steps.
 Data will not be saved if you stop before completing all of the steps.

 Interested in more information?

 - Exit Counseling provides you with contact information for your Loan Servicer.
 Your Loan Servicer is the company that you will make payments to and who you should contact if you need to change your repayment plan.
 Always make sure your Loan Servicer has updated contact information for you; you should contact your Loan Servicer and set up an online account!

 - Exit counseling does NOT automatically enroll you in the repayment plan that you selected during your counseling session, you should contact your Loan Servicer for repayment plan selection.

 - Exit Counseling will NOT cause you to automatically go into loan repayment.
 If you plan to begin attendance at another college or university before your loan grace period ends, you may not be required to make any payment.

 - Failure to pay or defaulting on student loans may have a significant impact on your personal finances, including negatively impacting your credit history and your ability to borrow in the future.
-For details about the impact on your credit, please select Credit History on the menu to the left.
+For details about the impact on your credit, please select Credit History on the menu to the right.